thekosmix/thekosmix.com/_posts/2013-01-26-things-to-do-in-puducherry.md

 rating: 4.5
 tags: [Puducherry]
 ---
 Puducherry, a former French colony in India, is known for its beaches, colonial architecture and Auroville spiritual center.
-It's a town with French and Tamil influences.

 I experienced vastness of the ocean for the first time in my life at the paradise beach of Puducherry.
 At first, I couldn't believe that there can be endless water at one place.
 But, after a few minutes, I realized that it's just a small part of the ocean.
 I went inside the water and tried to swim and when I swallowed the sea-water for the first time, it was so salty that I couldn't breathe for a moment.
 But I was there in the water till the evening.
 It was an unforgettable experience.